A honra demasiada, interés hay encubierto ( (Spanish proverb). Behind overly praise lie hidden interests.

 Ghoul: a malevolent spirit or ghost.
 Ghouls in Muslim folklore are evil demons that change their shape but has donkey's hooves for feet.

-Did Yukteswar see a folklore ghoul on his disciple's back, or did he talk in figurature ways?
-"In any case, relations between the two appear to have been strained at best (Foxen 2017, 122)."
-Nowadays, Yogananda's fellowship, keeps telling that Yukteswar is "Divine Wisdom Descended" into human form, but hardly that Yogananda was diagnosed by Yukteswar as being an uncommonly diseased disciple.
+"Shame, shame!"
+(Yukteswar) Did Yukteswar talk in figurature ways?
+"In any case, relations between him and Yogananda appear to have been strained at best (Foxen 2017, 122)."
+Nowadays, Yogananda's fellowship, Self-Realization Fellowship, SRF, keeps telling that Yukteswar is "Divine Wisdom Descended" into human form, but hardly that Yogananda was diagnosed by Yukteswar as being an uncommonly diseased disciple.

-Study the facts that you can find.
-Yukteswar might have been wise on some issues, as when he diagnosed the adult Yogananda, but not on all issues.
-Far from it.
-How he reacted to Yogananda shows Yogananda surprised him on occasions, in very unwelcome ways.
-Consider how Yogananda speaks that Yukteswar's "unfailing guidance was with him" and how the Yogananda biography shows it was not.
-Is not that another cause to groan just as much as when someone read for Yukteswar an article that Yogananda had written?
-Yukteswar: "You're saying that Yogananda wrote all this?
+1. Yogananda writes that Yukteswar's "unfailing guidance was with him," while the Yogananda biography shows it was not: When someone read for Yukteswar an article that Yogananda had written, Yukteswar said: "You're saying that Yogananda wrote all this?
 Shame, shame!"
-Saying this, he listlessly sank back into his easy chair (Dasgupta 2006, 71).
-If he had been unfailingly with Yogananda he would have known all about it beforehand.
+Saying this, he listlessly sank back into his easy chair (Dasgupta 2006, 71, highlighting added).
+If he had been unfailingly with Yogananda he would have known all about it beforehand, at least.

-One may come to think, "When a disciple praises his guru too long, too loudly, too much and against facts, hidden interests that are not divine interests may be lurking somewhere."
-Then, what was Yogananda up to by over-praise to promote his own looks?
-But once vital facts come out in the open, it may seem like forming a big barrel with a leaking or lacking bottom to stand on.
+One may come to think, "When Yogananda praises his guru too long, too loudly, too much and against facts, what hidden interests are lurking somewhere?"
+Then, what was Yogananda up to by over-praise to promote his own "looks and books"?
+Yoganande writes to impress, and presents Yukteswar as a "yogi-christ of India".
+However, over-praise may seem like a big barrel with a leaking or lacking bottom to stand on.

 An "unerring" disappointment?
 "One - a driver, and the other - cook!"
 In the West, Swami Sri Yukteswar Giri (1855-1936) has for most part been known through his disciple, Yogananda (1893-1952), who came to the United States in 1920, remained for thirty years, founded SRF, Self-Realization Fellowship in 1935, and got many followers.
 How good yogis most them became, is hard to say, but Yukteswar seemed to disapprove of the followers Yogananda brought with him to India in 1935-36, writes Sailendra Dasgupta.
 Yukteswar had first thought to serve them tea in silver cups, but "Now I hear that one them is a driver and the other is a cook!" he said, and seemed to become extremely disappointed and sank into his chair.